 - People think that physical punishment makes children behave better.
 Research shows that this is not true.
 Over time children who are hit or spanked tend to be aggressive and they become more disobedient.
 Hitting and spanking can make behavior worse.

 - Hitting or spanking teaches children to use violence to solve problems.

-- Children who are physically punished may become less able to concentrate.
+- Children who are physically punished feel fear and shame and this makes it harder to concentrate.
 This may cause them to do worse in school.

 - Physical punishment has been linked to lawbreaking and criminal behavior.

 - Children who are physically punished often grow up to be adults with physical or mental health problems.

 - Children who are physically punished may not be able to trust other people.
 This may make it hard for them to build healthy relationships.

 - Parents who use physical punishment with their children are at risk of physically abusing their children.